Green Card/Legal Permanent Residence

 Assistance with green card eligibility throughout the southeastern United States

 Most visas that allow a foreign national to visit the United States, study at a university, work or stay in the U.S. legally are temporary in nature.
-These visas are known as nonimmigrant visas, or NIV visas.
+These visas are known as non-immigrant visas, or NIV visas.
 They are issued with the understanding that recipients will return to their country of origin when their permission to remain in the U.S. expires.
-But a green card is a permanent visa; it forms the legal basis for remaining in the United States to live and work without restrictions, and it is the first step toward full citizenship.
-For more than 16 years, the dedicated attorney and his team of Southern Star Immigration have assisted hopeful immigrants in obtaining lawful permanent residence (LPR) status for themselves and their family members.
+However, a green card is a permanent visa; it serves as the legal basis for residing in the United States to live and work without restrictions, and it is the first step toward full citizenship.
+For more than 24 years, the Southern Star Immigration team has assisted hopeful immigrants in obtaining lawful permanent residence (LPR) status for themselves and their family members.

 Exploring the possible avenues for obtaining a green card